Power Gloves

 - When you hit an enemy, Power Gloves has a chance to trigger

-- When it procs, it creates a blast centered on the hit enemy
+- When it procs, it creates a blast centered on the player

 - All enemies within the blast radius take damage and are knocked away (very large defeault knockback strength of 9999.0)